galatea-associates/galatea-hal/README.md

 Use the old ctrl-c if you want to kill the bot.

 ### Deploying to prod
-Changes pushed to the remote master branch will automatically deploy a new version of hal
+Changes pushed to the remote master branch will automatically deploy a new version of hal.

+Make sure to send Raj the sentences + entities that he needs to put into prod wit.ai

 ## License